Education Debate Topics That Will Surprise You

 4. Should universities replace degrees with blockchain-certified micro-credentials?

 Diploma, meet disruption.
 In an era of MOOCs and crypto-everything, this debate questions the very currency of higher education.
-Instead of a traditional 4-year degree, imagine collecting a bunch of skill badges on a blockchain – secure, verifiable, bite-sized credentials that show you can do X, Y, and Z. Proponents argue that micro-credentials could be more up-to-date and job-relevant (why spend years for a degree when a stack of certificates might do?) and that blockchain tech prevents anyone from Photoshopping their transcript.
+Instead of a traditional 4-year degree, imagine collecting a bunch of skill badges on a blockchain – secure, verifiable, bite-sized credentials that show you can do X, Y, and Z.

 5. Merit-based college admissions or quotas to ensure diversity?

 The admissions office dilemma: do you pick the students with the highest scores, or do you sometimes bend the criteria to assemble a diverse class?
 Merit-based admissions prize test scores, grades, and achievements, aiming for a purely academic Olympiad.
 Diversity quotas (like affirmative action policies) intentionally give a boost to underrepresented groups to correct historical inequities.
-Champions of meritocracy say quotas can undermine standards and stir resentment, while diversity advocates argue that without proactive measures, campuses would lose out on broad perspectives and perpetuate injustice.

 6. Should children under 13 be banned from owning smartphones completely?

 Here’s a proposal that makes every sixth-grader clutch their iPhone in horror.
 With concerns about screen addiction, cyberbullying, and kids stumbling onto the weird side of YouTube, some argue we need a hard age limit on smartphones.
 After all, governments already set 13 as the minimum age for many online accounts (thanks to laws like COPPA).
-Supporters of a ban imagine idyllic scenes of kids playing outside instead of doing TikTok dances, and fewer 10-year-olds learning new curse words from the internet.

 7. Parents should still pay education taxes after their children are out of school.